 f.
 Literature and the role of the writer

 WM1.
-After 54, for some time we toyed with the idea of writing a ucronic saga.
-It would have taken place at the end of the 19th century, but in a temporal continuum where the U.S.A. didn’t exist and the eastern coast of North America was still part of the British empire.
-More than a hundred years earlier, the Six Nations of the Iroquois had sided unanimously with King George and had helped his army crush the rebellion of Washington and company [...]
-Then we thought: In the collective novels we’ve always focused on the moment that precedes the fork in the road created by the “what if?”
-We’ve always been balanced on the edge of ucrony without ever practicing it.
-We’ve dealt with periods in which many options were possible and it would have taken little to change the history to come.
-Therefore, we thought, Why not set the novel—and the saga of which it is part—smack bang in the middle of the War of Independence, treating the conflict as if we weren’t taking the outcome as a given and we didn’t know how it would end up?
-In the beginning we had three stories, three intertwining subplots, but they were all so extensive and full of stuff that we decided to make three separate novels.
+After “54”, for some time we toyed with the idea of writing a ucronic saga.
+It would have taken place at the end of the 19th century, but in a temporal continuum where the USA didn’t exist and the eastern coast of North America was still part of the British empire.
+More than a hundred years prior, the Six Nations of the Iroquois had sided unanimously with King George, and had helped his army crush the rebellion of Washington and company [...]
+Then we thought: in the collective novels we’ve always focused on the moment that precedes the fork in the road created by the “what if?”, we’ve always been balanced on the edge of ucrony without ever practicing it.
+We’ve dealt with periods in which many options were possible and it would’ve taken little to change the history to come.
+Therefore, we thought: why not set the novel – and the saga of which it is part – smack bang in the middle of the War of Independence, treating theconflict as if we weren’t taking the outcome as a given and we didn’t know how it would end up?
+In the beginning we had three stories, three intertwining sub-plots, but they were all so extensive and full of stuff that we decided to make three separate novels.

 WM2.
 Above all, we realized that the story of the American Revolution was already a ucrony.
-With all due respect to the history that they taught us at school, how else would you be able to explain an Irish baronet who goes into battle painted like a warrior and an Iroquois matron who offers tea to her guests in a Chinese porcelain tea set?
+With respect to the history that they taught us at school, how else would you otherwise be able to explain an Irish baronet who goes into battle painted like a warrior and an Iroquois matron who offers tea to her guests with a Chinese porcelain tea set?

 WM4.
-We haven’t written a novel about the American Revolution.
-We were interested in going to the roots of the extreme West, of the rot that lurks in the origin of the category of “West” itself [...]
-In the slums of London, when a criminal or a petty thief had been executed, they used to say he’d gone to the west, because the public gallows were beyond the West End, but also because it was the place where the sun set, a symbol of the afterworld.
+We haven’t written a novel on the American Revolution.
+We were interested in going to the roots of the extreme West, of the rot that lurks at the origin of the category of “West” itself [...]
+In the slums of London to say a criminal or a petty thief had been executed you once said that they’d gone “to the west”, because the public gallows were beyond the West End, but also because it was the place where the sun set, a symbol of the afterworld.

-Q. Can a narrative covering a brief period of time encompass all the complexities of a historical era?
+Q. Can a brief period of time enclose all the complexities of a historical era?

 WM4.
 It’s not about compressing complexity, fitting it in a hole.
-We aim to open a gap, a passage that allows the reader to descend into an era and a context.
-It’s true we work with history; we use it as a mine where we find stories and bring them to light, but it’s only because we’re convinced that the past is not behind us, but on our shoulders.
+We aim at opening a gap, a passage that allows the reader to descend into an era and a context.
+It’s true we work with history, we use it as a mine where we find stories and bring them light, but it’s only because we’re convinced that the past is not behind us, but on our shoulders.
 The past weighs on the present, it’s all still here.
-The portrait of George Washington is on the most circulated banknote on the planet, Canada still has a governor (actually, a governess) nominated by the English Crown and the Six Nations of the Iroquois are still struggling to regain their lands.
+The portrait of George Washington is on the most circulated banknote on the planet, Canada still has a governor (actually, a governess) nominated by the English Crown, the Six Nations of the Iroquois still struggle to regain their lands.

-Q. With regard to Q, you’ve said that the end and the beginning of an era resemble each other.
-Do you think this applies also to Manituana, which recounts the origins of the United States of America?
+Q. With regards to “Q”, you’ve said that the end and the beginning of an era resemble each other.
+Do you think this sentence applies also to “Manituana”, which recounts the origins of the United States of America?

 WM4.
-Yes and no. The difference is that today the United States is suffering heavy blows on the fronts where they’re engaged militarily, while two centuries ago the country was born precisely thanks to a resounding military victory (aided by France).
+Yes and no. The difference is that today the United States are suffering heavy blows on the fronts where they’re engaged militarily, while two centuries ago the country was born precisely thanks to a resounding military victory (even if aided by the support of France).
 The similarity rests, rather, in the expansionist attitude that has characterized American history right from the beginning.
-The Stars and Stripes’ republic was born of a colonial push so strong that it demanded independence from its point of origin, that is, the mother country.
-Today that process has culminated in extreme consequences.
+The stars and stripes Republic was born of a colonial push so strong that it demanded independence from it’s point of origin, that is, the mother country.
+Today that process has arrived to extreme consequences.